Advancing Applied Analytics This funding programme aims to improve analytical capability in support of health and care services

 - Our Advancing Applied Analytics is aimed at improving analytical capability in support of health and care services.

-- The programme is now open for applications and the closing date is 26 February 2019.
+- The programme is now closed for applications.

 Good quality analysis and the ability to use information effectively is an essential element in any learning health care system.
 Analysis can help shape care for individual patients as well as informing decisions for services or across organisations and health systems.